 screening model

-the test or combination of tests used to screen for a disease and the actions taken based on the results
+the test or combination of tests used to screen for a disease

 Project: NBS10